tc39/proposal-ses/README.md

   original value of `eval`, any use of it in the form of a direct-eval expression will actually have the semantics of an indirect eval, i.e., a simple function call to the current value of `eval`.
-If `TheFrozenRealm`'s builtin evaluators are not strict by default, then any user customization that replaces a spanwed realm's global evaluators with strict-by-default wrappers will break their use for direct-eval.
+If an immutable root realm's builtin evaluators are not strict by default, then any user customization that replaces a spanwed realm's global evaluators with strict-by-default wrappers will break their use for direct-eval.
 Fortunately, this seems to be addressed by the rest of